Run Your Own Bull Put Spreads Backtest [Data-Driven Option Strategy]

 2. Buying a put option at a lower strike price.

-Both options have the same expiration date.
-This creates a net credit (you receive money upfront) and sets up a position where your maximum profit is limited to the initial credit received, and your maximum loss is limited to the difference between the strike prices minus the net credit.
-Just as a preview, here is what the typical P&L of this strategy will look like (you will gain more confidence with its shape as we progress with the article and our examples):
+Both options in a bull put spread share the same expiration date, creating a net credit (meaning you receive money upfront).
+This setup consists of selling a higher strike put option and buying a lower strike put, establishing a position where your maximum profit is limited to the credit received, while your maximum loss is capped at the difference between the two strike prices minus the net credit.
+For context, here’s a preview of the typical P&L of this strategy, which you’ll see illustrated in our examples as we progress through the article.

 Bull Put Spread Strategy - Typical P&L